-This year our High School Public Service Announcement Air Quality Contest aimed at educating and engaging the youth of Central Texas in air quality related issues was presented by Time Warner Cable and Connect A Million Minds, and the CLEAN AIR Force in partnership with Samsung Austin Semiconductor, held the contest with students from all high schools in the five-county region.
+This year our High School Public Service Announcement Air Quality Contest aimed at educating and engaging the youth of Central Texas in air quality related issues was presented by Time Warner Cable and Connect A Million Minds.
+The CLEAN AIR Force in partnership with Samsung Austin Semiconductor, held the contest for students from all high schools in the five-county region.
 High School students were asked to create a 30-second PSA incorporating air quality information and tips on simple ways citizens can reduce ground-level ozone and air pollution.

-We received 15 entries and the winning first place entry went to Gabe Victoriano of Vista Ridge High School, in the Leander Independent School District, and he received a 32GB Samsung Galaxy Tab.
-The second place winner was awarded to Sandra Grimaldo of Manor New Tech High School, in the Manor Independent School District, and she received a 16GB Samsung Galaxy Tab.
-The winners were recognized in a proclamation by the Mayor of Cedar Park and the winning PSA was aired on Time Warner Cable News in the spring.
-The winning PSA can be viewed on the CAF website and all past winning PSAs can be viewed on the CAF You Tube channel and Facebook page.
+We received six entries and the winning first place entry went to Austin High School's Media Arts Department and Miranda Gershoni, in the Austin Independent School District, and she received a 32GB Samsung Galaxy Tab.
+The second place winner was awarded to Danny Mahoney of Cedar Park High School, in the Leander Independent School District, and he received a 16GB Samsung Galaxy Tab.
+The winners were recognized by City of Austin Mayor Steve Adler and the winning PSA aired on Time Warner Cable News in the spring.
+The winning PSA can be viewed on the CAF website, and all past winning PSAs can be viewed on the CAF website.